-Th his item supports one or more of the Authority Strategies, as follows: Community Strategy Customer Strategy Employee Strategy Financial Strategy Operations Strategy Eı nvironmental Rev /iew: A. A. CEQA: This Board action is not a project that would have a significant effect on the environment as defined by the California Environmental Quality Act ("CEQA"), as amended.
+Th This item supports one or more of the Authority Strategies, as follows: Community Strategy Customer Strategy Employee Strategy Financial Strategy Operations Strategy Eı Environmental Review: A. A. CEQA: This Board action is not a project that would have a significant effect on the environment as defined by the California Environmental Quality Act ("CEQA"), as amended.
 14 Cal.
 Code Regs. §15378.
 This Board action is not a "project" subject to CEQA.
 Cal.
 Pub.
 Res.
-Code §21065.
-"CEQA"), as В. California Coa by the Californ opm ent" as defined of the
+Code §21065. В. California Coa by the Californ opm ent" as defined of the